Billy Martin (tight end)

-Jake William Martin (October 27, 1942 – March 14, 2018) was an American football tight end in the National Football League for the Chicago Bears, the Atlanta Falcons, and the Minnesota Vikings.
-He played college football at Georgia Tech and was drafted in the second round (21st overall selection) of the 1964 NFL Draft.
-Martin was subsequently selected by the Atlanta Falcons in the 1966 NFL Expansion Draft.
+Jake William Martin (October 27, 1942 – March 14, 2018) was an American football tight end in the National Football League (NFL) for the Chicago Bears, the Atlanta Falcons, and the Minnesota Vikings.
+He played college football at Georgia Tech and was drafted in the second round (21st overall selection) of the 1964 NFL draft.
+Martin was subsequently selected by the Atlanta Falcons in the 1966 NFL expansion draft.

 Martin played high school football at Gainesville High School in Gainesville, Georgia.

 He was a teammate of Billy Lothridge both at Gainesville High and Georgia Tech.

 Martin died in Cumming, Georgia, on March 14, 2018, he was 75.